yaravind/learn-spark/stackoverflow-complete/docs/skew/DataSkews.md

 ## Introduction

-Data skew happens when each of the partitions have uneven distribution of data.
+Data skew happens when each of the partitions have uneven distribution of data i.e. non-uniform data distribution between workers fo spark app.

 > In statistical terms, data is skewed when mean, median and mode aren't equal to each
 > other, as in the case with normal distribution.